A tool to help patients identify and express their support needs.

 In order to secure a licence to use the SNAP tool in clinical practice, you must first complete the 90 minute, free to access, online SNAP training, where you will be shown how to use the tool within the SNAP intervention.
 Further details can be found on the SNAP website.
 SNAP training is not required to use the SNAP tool in research, provided that the tool is not being used to deliver clinical care in any way (if clinicians will be delivering the SNAP intervention within the research study then SNAP training is required).

-Please contact Dr Joita Dey to secure a licence to use the SNAP tool.
+Please contact Dr Joita Dey and Dr Morag Farquhar to secure a licence to use the SNAP tool.

 The licence covers four reasons for use: